BrianMcConway/Astral-Beard-Productions/README.md

 - __The landing page image__

   - The landing page image is the ABP logo which shows a galaxy inside of a beard template with the company name imposed over it.
+There is intro text describing the purpose of the site and a link to the About page in the text.
+This link is highlighted in a slightly different color and changes color when the mouse pointer hovers over it.
+This sits over a background image of a sunrise over the planet Earth.

     <img src="readme-docs/landing-page.png" alt="image of beard with galaxy inside, sunrise over earth from space & intro text" width="15%" height="auto">
 <!--![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)-->